-This year’s PAX allowed some of the lower-profile titles in development to get a well deserved look in, and top of everyone’s list was Atomic Games’ Breach, a multiplayer first person shooter set for release on Xbox Live Arcade this summer (with a PC launch following shortly after) for $15.
-Breach offers a XP levelling system, multiple gametypes, gadgets and 23 weapons for you to wreak havoc with, in its fully destructible environments; think Battlefield: Bad Company 2 meets Counterstrike.
+This year’s PAX allowed some of the lower-profile titles in development to get a well-deserved look in, and top of everyone’s list was Atomic Games’ Breach, a multiplayer first-person shooter set for release on Xbox Live Arcade this summer (with a PC launch following shortly after) for $15.
+Breach offers an XP levelling system, multiple game types, gadgets and 23 weapons for you to wreak havoc with, in its fully destructible environments; think Battlefield: Bad Company 2 meets Counterstrike.
 The folks at Atomic Games clearly aim to cash in on the success of DICE’s hugely successful Battlefield 1943, and with all frills Breach is set to offer, I wouldn’t be surprised if makes a dime or two.

 Speaking of Battlefield 1943, DICE candidly announced that it had no further plans for the downloadable title, despite such successes as being the fastest title to reach one million downloads on Xbox ever; however, new iterations of the franchise are, reportedly, a possibility.

 There were, of course, a few chances to catch a glimpse of some triple A titles as well – Ubisoft brought the new Prince of Persia game to the floor, subtitled The Forgotten Sands along with some gameplay footage.
 It marks a departure from recent offerings, or rather a return to stylings and features of 2003’s Sands of Time, re-instituting the much acclaimed time-rewind element once again and throwing in some tougher platforming sections to compliment the mechanic.